 Again, it is eternal punishment, not eternal punishing.
-(Matthew 25:46) Death is the punishment; and it lasts forever.
+(Matthew 25:46) Death (when body and soul destroyed in hell) is the punishment; and it lasts forever.
 That is why it is called eternal punishment.
 It is a punishment with everlasting effects.
 Remember, Jesus Himself tells us that the fire was never made for humans, it was “prepared for the devil and his angels” (Matthew 25:41).
 Humans, however, will be destroyed there–cremated according to Isaiah 66:24.

 Notice, Paul also tells us exactly what the punishment of the lost is: “Who shall be punished with everlasting destruction” (2 Thessalonians 1:9).
 Paul clearly says they will be destroyed (not preserved) and that the destruction will last forever.
 After suffering according to their sins, they will be shut out from everlasting life and miss out on seeing the glory of God.
-It is capital punishment of the body and soul.
+It is capital punishment: body and soul destroyed in hell.

 Look at Capital Punishment in theory.
 What is the judicial underlying basis for capital punishment?
 In other words, how is putting them to death really a punishment?
 It is the years of life a condemned murderer is missing out on.
 That is really why it is a punishment to him or her.
 It is the removal of what could have been for them.
 That is the only valid basis for such a punishment really being a punishment to them.
 Please give some deep thought behind the judicial notion of Capital Punishment for a few moments and you will see that the loss of what could have been for them is indeed the main punishment to a criminal being put to death.
 The suffering that goes along with the process may be valid, but the final payment and penalty is death itself.